 Tollens' solution is prepared by adding about 5ml of silver nitrate solution to a boiling tube then adding a drop of sodium hydroxide solution.
 This will produce a brown precipitate of silver(I)oxide, next add drop by drop aqueous ammonia solution until the precipitate of silver oxide dissolves.
 This new solution called Tollens' solution contains the silver diammine complex [Ag(NH2)]+OH- or simply silver ions (Ag+).
 The equations below summarise how the Tollens' solution is prepared.

-Addition of ammonia drop by drop now form the Tollens' solution.
+Addition of ammonia drop by drop now forms the Tollens' solution.

 If a few drops of aldehyde are then added to the Tollens' solution and warmed on a water bath the aldehyde reduces the silver ions (Ag+) present in the Tollens' reagent to metallic silver.
 This is usually seen as a silver coating on the walls of the test-tube, it is often called a silver mirror.
 This is shown below: